 If you can, your bananas should be just on the other side of ripe.
 That means mostly yellow with some nice brown spots.
-For me, I wouldn’t eat banana this ripened; but they work great for these healthy banana nut pancakes.
+For me, I wouldn’t eat a banana this ripened; but they work great for these healthy banana nut pancakes.

 Putting it All Together Now:

 Make a well or indent in the middle of the dry ingredients.
 Pour in the wet ingredients all at once and stir by hand till mixed, but don’t over-stir.
 You only want to combine and mix the ingredients.
 If you “beat” or over-stir the batter, there is a chance your pancakes will be tough.

-Your batter will be thicker than regular pancake batter but will still slid off the spoon (or fork in this case).
+Your batter will be thicker than regular pancake batter but will still slide off the spoon (or fork in this case).

 Let batter sit for a few minutes while the griddle is heating.
 This will allow the flax and chia seeds to moisten.